alimate/alimate.github.io/_posts/2020-4-24-thread-local-random.md

 ---
 Java 7 introduced the [`ThreadLocalRandom`](http://hg.openjdk.java.net/jdk7/jdk7/jdk/file/9b8c96f96a0f/src/share/classes/java/util/concurrent/ThreadLocalRandom.java#l64) to improve the random number generation throughput in highly contended environments.

-The rational behind `ThreadLocalRandom` is simple, instead of sharing one global `Random` instance, each thread maintains its own version of `Random`.
+The rationale behind `ThreadLocalRandom` is simple: instead of sharing one global `Random` instance, each thread maintains its own version of `Random`.
 This, in turn, reduces the contention and hence the better throughput.

 Since this is such a simple idea, we should be able to roll our sleeves up and implement something like `ThreadLocalRandom` with a comparable performance, *right?*